bitovi/github-actions-docker-publish/README.md

 [Bitovi](https://www.bitovi.com/) is a proud supporter of Open Source software.

 ## Customize
-Please feel free to copy and customize this action for your specific use case.
+Please feel free to copy and customize this action for your specific use case, just give some credit to Bitovi as the orignal authors.
 Not sure where to start, Bitovi has consultants that can help.
 Please contat us at contact@bitovi.com.